hongkim25/TLTP/README.md

 5 OCT 2025 - Woke up at 7:40.
 Continued Meta Full Stack Developer Specialization (completed part of module 2 of course 4: HTML and CSS in Depth), talked to Gemini/Claude/ChatGPT, practiced Python on Datacamp/Brilliant and practiced Spanish on Babbel/Duolingo.

 4 OCT 2025 - Woke up at 8:20.
-Continued Meta Full Stack Developer Specialization (completed module 1 of course 4: HTML and CSS in Depth), Completed lecture 1 of CS50x, talked to Gemini/Claude, practiced Python on Datacamp/Brilliant, and practiced Spanish on Babbel/Duolingo.
+Continued Meta Full Stack Developer Specialization (completed module 1 of course 4: HTML and CSS in Depth), talked to Gemini/Claude, practiced Python on Datacamp/Brilliant, and practiced Spanish on Babbel/Duolingo.

 3 OCT 2025 - Woke up at 8:50.
 Completed lecture 1 of CS50x, read "Grokking Algorithms" (completed chapter 4: quicksort), talked to Gemini/Claude/ChatGPT, practiced Python on Datacamp/Brilliant, and practiced Spanish on Babbel/Duolingo.